EDIFACT, CSV & XML

 Transaction data can be imported and exported out of Advanced Exchequer automatically.

 Exported data can be converted into an EDIFACT compliant document based on the customers’ requirement.

 Imported EDIFACT documents can have additional logic applied to them, to the customer’s needs.

 XML is a method of presenting data in a generic, easy to read format.
 There are several ways that XML is used and most of these are either presented as a file, like the CSV format, or a body of text on a website endpoint, like JSON.

 XML can present simple, table like data, or more complex multi-table data and as such was one of the earlier methods used for API endpoints so that software based systems could collect data in a format that could be read and integrated into any data language.

-We can import data into Exchequer from XML files, by mapping the data into SQL tables, we can also reverse this process in order to present Exchequer data as XML in order for 3rd party systems to read this data into their system.
+We can import data into Advanced Exchequer from XML files, by mapping the data into SQL tables, we can also reverse this process in order to present Advanced Exchequer data as XML in order for 3rd party systems to read this data into their system.

 Integration is about moving data from one place to another, typically each side hold the data in different ways and there are various tools that are used in order to present the data in a generic format in order to move it between systems.

 CSV is an old, well-known format that has been used for this purpose for many years.
-This format is simply a table of data in a single file with columns and rows, we take this data and map the fields into a simple database table and then we match the fields to those that Exchequer require in order to import the data.
+This format is simply a table of data in a single file with columns and rows, we take this data and map the fields into a simple database table and then we match the fields to those that Advanced Exchequer require in order to import the data.

-Alternatively, we can take data from Exchequer and map this into a CSV formatted file in order to send the data to a third party system.
+Alternatively, we can take data from Advanced Exchequer and map this into a CSV formatted file in order to send the data to a third party system.